 TGm Editor: Please make the following change to the paragraph shown below in this sub-clause:

-The Co-Located BSSID List subelement is used to report the list of BSSIDs of the BSSs that share the same antenna connector with the reporting STA.
+The Co-Located BSSID List subelement is used to report the list of BSSIDs of the BSSs that share the same antenna connector(s) with the reporting STA.
 The Co-Located BSSID List subelement is described in 9.4.2.21.10 (LCI report (Location configuration information report)).

 Neighbor Report element[CID 2004]